Automated grading for online exams: A comprehensive guide

 1. Objective question grading

-All objective question types, including multiple-choice, matching, sorting, numeric input, coding, and both short and long answers can be automatically graded.
+All objective question types—including multiple-choice, matching, sorting —can be automatically graded.
 Each response is scored based on the correct answers or validation logic defined by the test author.

 2. Rule-based evaluation

-Short-answer and custom response questions can be graded through logical rules.
+Short-answer, numeric input and custom response questions can be graded through logical text rules.
 These rules match expected inputs using exact string matching, regex, or semantic equivalents.
 If a response fails to meet a rule, the system can trigger a tailored feedback message.
 This approach helps automate nuanced grading across a wide variety of answer patterns.

 3. Function-based evaluation

-TestInvite supports custom grading logic via JavaScript functions.
+TestInvite supports custom grading logic via functions.
 This allows advanced evaluators to:

 Apply weighted, partial, or negative scores